The title of the article, which is “School Fundraisers That Get Your Students Outside,” next to an illustration of kids playing outside.

 5. Purchase plenty of supplies, like plates, cutlery, cups, tablecloths, blankets, and, of course, food.

-6. Set up enough blankets and tables for all of your guests.
+6. Set up blankets and tables for all of your guests.

 7. Host the event and have fun!